 1664 High Sheriff of Cardiganshire, Wales: James Lewis

 Died after 1664 Cardiganshire, Wales

 Note: Lewis ap David, James ap Lewis, Sir John Lewis, and Col. James Lewis are real people who are well documented.
-Current research indicates the Lewis family of early Virginia descends from someone in the Abernant-Bychan lineage.
+Current research indicates that our Lewis family of early Virginia descends from someone in the Abernant-Bychan lineage.
 The question is, "Who?"
 The following persons do not necessarily descend from Col. James Lewis but are included in this generation for research purposes.

 1. Edmund "the Immigrant" Lewis b. c.
 1635 Cardiganshire, Wales